major/major.io/content/post/2016-09-20-ibm-edge-2016-day-1-recap.md

 ## Breakouts

-My first stop on breakouts was [Trends and Directions in IBM Power Systems][4].
+My first stop on breakouts was Trends and Directions in IBM Power Systems.
 We had a high-level look at some of the advancements in POWER8 and OpenPOWER.
 Two customers shared their stories around why POWER was a better choice for them than other platforms, and everyone made sure to beat up on Moore's Law at every available opportunity.
 Rackspace was applauded for its leadership on Barreleye!

 <blockquote class="twitter-tweet tw-align-center" data-width="500">
   <p lang="en" dir="ltr">